globalspec-it/graylog-grok-patterns/README.md

 ## Prerequisites

-Requires the following `System` / `Grok Patterns` be installed on your Graylog server:
+The Cisco patterns require the following `System` / `Grok Patterns` be installed on your Graylog server:
 ```
 CISCOTIMESTAMP
 %{MONTH} +%{MONTHDAY}(?: %{YEAR})? %{TIME}